TransAm Trucking Pay Scale

 The lawsuit can be followed here.

-If you’re a new driver, TransAm Trucking may be an option for you, but most drivers say that there are better options available.
+If you’re a new driver, TransAm Trucking may be a good option for you, but most drivers say that there are better options available.
 The main issue is that there are unrealistic loads and delivery times that drivers say cannot be completed.